 - MORE radical: renovate the hedge by pruning it way back, giving it a chance to regenerate with clean, healthy foliage that can be strategically pruned as it grows.
 Net result: may or may not kill already weakened plants.
 (Seems pretty drastic)

 - MOST radical: remove existing plants and start over.
 (Can you say "last resort"?!)
 Net result: total loss of historic integrity in a very prominent spot.

-It wasn't an easy decision, but the best option - and definitely most environmentally-friendly - was behind door number two: rejuvenation pruning... or, as I like to think of it, pressing the "reset" button.
-Older plants usually respond better to hard pruning; they have well-established root systems that enable quicker regeneration.
-Plant maturity is definitely on my side for this one!
+It was not an easy decision.
+But we are confident it is the best - and definitely most environmentally-friendly - option: renovation pruning.
+Or, as I like to think of it, pressing the "reset" button.
+One thing we have on our side: older plants usually respond better to hard pruning; they (hopefully) have well-established root systems that enable quicker regeneration.

-So Ben, Damou, Danny and I set to work, and in one afternoon, completed the first pass.
+So, with chainsaw, loppers, handsaw, etc., in hand, Ben, Damou, Danny and I set to work.
+In one afternoon, we completed the first pass.
 It's best to start off a pruning project like this by being a bit conservative with your cuts... you can always prune off more later.
 And I did.